alemesa/mapbox-covid19/TUTORIAL.md

 }
 ```

-📍`Checkpoint`: At this point, you should have something like this in your screen:
+📍`Checkpoint`: Now, you should have something like this in your screen:

 <img src="https://dev-to-uploads.s3.amazonaws.com/i/shs3qclxbghhgdwmc5ni.png"/>

-Now we will do the same for the circle-color property
+Next we will do the same for the circle-color property.

 I'm going to use a color palette from colorbrewer2.org which has palettes that are dedicated for maps - this is the specific one we will use 👉 [link 🔗](https://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=7)